microfinkit/microfinkitv0/README.md

 # microfinkitv0
 Market Microstructure Financial Kit

-The idea behind this library is make some functions to financial functions in python to apply market microstructure theory in financial time series.
+The idea behind this library is make some functions in python to apply market microstructure theory in financial time series.